the-turing-way/the-turing-way/project_management/second_newsletter.md

 We will help you get started with building a BinderHub on your institution's computing platform and discuss the challenges of maintaining a BinderHub.
 At the end of the workshop you will know why this would be a useful resource for your team, and will know where to look for help and support building your institution's BinderHub.

+* 9.30 - 10.00: Registration, coffee and introductions
+* 10.00 - 10.30: Introduction to the workshop and The Turing Way
+* 10.30 - 11.00: Introduction to Binder and why *you* should build a BinderHub
+* 11.00 - 12.00: Practical session – Build your BinderHub
+* 12.00 - 1.00: Lunch
+* 1.00 - 2.45: Practical session – Build your BinderHub
+* 2.45 - 3.00: Coffee
+* 3.00 - 4.00: Looking forwards: Progress review, lessons learned and future strategies
+* 4.00 - 5.00: Optional hangout with instructors

 **Workshop location and sign-up**
 * [Sheffield - 18th March](https://www.eventbrite.co.uk/e/build-a-binderhub-registration-55336756729)